ENDOX® - Preserving Feed Quality

 - Negatively impact gut health, which can lead to future immunity challenges

 To protect your finished feed from the negative effects oxidation has on feed quality, an antioxidant system should be used.
-Antioxidants stabilize fat and maintain feed quality by delaying oxidation.
+Antioxidants for livestock and poultry feed help stabilize fat and maintain feed quality by delaying oxidation.
 Antioxidants accomplish this by sacrificing themselves to quench the free radicals before the fat or vitamin molecules can be attacked.
-For the best efficacy and protection, an antioxidant system should be utilized and should contain a combination of the following:
+Fat longevity solutions, for the best efficacy and protection, should include an antioxidant system containing a combination of the following:

 - Synergistic blend of antioxidants to absorb free radicals before they destroy fatty acids